 How to Prepare Beets

 Beets must be cooked before they are eaten.
-These can be boiled, steamed, or roasted.
-Roasting is extremely easy, and you can do so in the oven.
+They can be boiled, steamed, or roasted.
+Roasting is extremely easy, and it can be done in the oven.

 You may wonder how you will get the skin off the beets.
 When the beets are cooked the skin simply slips off.